NickWaldock/the-woodshed/README.md

 ### General Styling
-<br/><hr>
+Generally, the style of the site was to be as simple as possible whilst still being clear to the user what is occuring, the purpose of components, and what is interactable.
+The use of strong styling such as bold component outlines, underlining/overlining links, hover effects on buttons, etc were all in keeping with these simple design principles.<br/><br>

 ### Change of Style
 During the development process the main logo design and colour scheme was adapted.
 The original logo, font, and colours (below) were deemed to give the wrong impression, relating more to a literal tool workshop or tool supplier site rather than a more creativly-based project.
-The original logo, fonts and colors were created by [Looka](https://www.looka.com) which was also responsible for the current logo and logo fonts <br>
+The logo and color scheme was adapted shortly after the beginning of developemnt.
+The original logo, fonts and colors were created by [Looka](https://www.looka.com) which was also utilised for the current logo and logo fonts <br><br>
 <image src="readme-files/site-screenshots/old-style/old-logo.png" width=50%>
 <br><hr>